Not available for this page. Translations will display where available.

 If you come into contact with the same disease in the future, your immune system uses these antibodies to respond quickly and kill the disease before it develops.
 In some cases, you might get a less severe form.

-Vaccines for different groups of people at higher risk are funded under the Department of Health and Aged Care’s National Immunisation Program.
+Vaccines for different groups of people at higher risk are funded under the Department of Health, Disability and Ageing’s National Immunisation Program.
 Medicare keeps a record of your vaccine history.

 Vaccines protect you, your family and others.
 Immunisation reduces the spread of disease and protects people before they come into contact with certain diseases.
 If you have any questions about vaccines, speak to your GP.

 You don’t need to do anything special to prepare.
 Your GP may discuss your vaccine status and the vaccines with you.
 Some vaccines are free (funded) while others are recommended but you need to buy them.
-You are the most immune in the first three-to-four months after you have had the vaccine.
+It can take a few weeks for immunisations to be fully effective.

 What questions could I ask my doctor?